-The auditing of Group companies is carried out in accordance with the valid laws in each country and each company’s articles of association.
-The principally responsible auditor of the parent company co-ordinates the auditing of the Group’s subsidiaries together with the Group’s Managing Director and Finance Director.
-The auditors of Martela Corporation and the Group are the authorised public accountants KPMG, with Ari Eskelinen, Authorised Public Accountant, as the principally responsible auditor.
+The auditing of Group companies is carried out in accordance with the valid laws in each country and each company’s Articles of Association.
+The principally responsible auditor of the parent company co-ordinates the auditing of the Group’s subsidiaries together with the Group’s CEO and CFO.
+The auditors of Martela Corporation and the Group are the authorised public accountants KPMG, with Jukka Rajala, Authorised Public Accountant, as the principally responsible auditor.
 All the auditors of the Group’s companies are in the KPMG chain.
-In 2016, a total of EUR 85,000 (114,000) was paid in fees for the Group’s auditing, while EUR 16,000 (24,000) was paid for other services.

 Martela’s Board of Directors has confirmed the principles of risk management.
 The purpose of risk management is to identify, monitor and manage risks that could pose a threat to business and to the achievement of business objectives.
 Group management has supreme operational responsibility for risk management policy.

 In the Group, risks are analysed and decisions are made to manage these risks as a part of the regular monitoring carried out by the Board and the management teams as described above.
 Risks are also evaluated when planning and making decisions on significant projects and investments.
 Risk management is integrated with the strategy process as a separate stage of analysis.
 There is no separate risk management organisation, but the associated responsibilities are assigned in line with the rest of the business operations and organisation.
 The company’s Board of Directors has included an annual review of risk management in its schedule of work.